rust-lang/prev.rust-lang.org/faq.md

 ### How do Rust traits compare to Haskell typeclasses?

-Rust traits are similar to Haskell typeclasses, but are currently not as powerful.
-Rust traits cannot express functional dependencies or type families, nor does Rust have full support for higher-kinded types.
-Some of these may be added in the future, but are not provided currently.
+Rust traits are similar to Haskell typeclasses, but are currently not as powerful, as Rust cannot express higher-kinded types.
+Rust's associated types are equivalent to Haskell type families.

+Some specific difference between Haskell typeclasses and Rust traits include:

+- Rust traits have an implicit first parameter called `Self`. `trait Bar` in Rust corresponds to `class Bar self` in Haskell, and `trait Bar<Foo>` in Rust corresponds to `class Boo foo self` in Haskell.
+- "Supertraits" or "superclass constraints" in Rust are written `trait Sub: Super`, compared to `class Super self => Sub self` in Haskell.
+- Rust forbids orphan instances, resulting in different coherence rules in Rust compared to Haskell.
+- Rust's `impl` resolution considers the relevant `where` clauses and trait bounds when deciding whether two `impl`s overlap, or choosing between potential `impl`s.
+Haskell only considers the constraints in the `instance` declaration, disregarding any constraints provided elsewhere.
+- A subset of Rust's traits (the ["object safe"](https://github.com/rust-lang/rfcs/blob/master/text/0255-object-safety.md) ones) can be used for dynamic dispatch via trait objects.
+The same feature is available in Haskell via GHC's `ExistentialQuantification`.

 <h2 id="documentation">Documentation</h2>